 The indicator "How often do people use social media to organize offline violence?" provides some additional perspective, on a three-point Likert scale.
-In 2020, ten countries - Afghanistan, Central African Republic, Guinea, India, Iraq, Ivory Coast, Libya, Nicaragua, Syria, Turkey - are ranked at the level of "Frequently: There are numerous cases in which people have used social media to organize offline violence."
-In v1 of the dataset (2019), only five countries were in this category.
-One hundred and twenty-two (122) countries ranked in the "sometimes" category in 2020, and 47 countries were ranked in the "never" category in 2020.
+In 2021, nine countries - Afghanistan, Bangladesh, Chile, India, Iraq, Libya, Maldives, Sudan, Turkey - are ranked at the level of "Frequently: There are numerous cases in which people have used social media to organize offline violence."
+In v1

 In addition, we distinguish which segment of the population is organizing "offline political action of any kind" with social media in a pair of indicators that separately capture whether average people or domestic elites are doing so.
 Figure 3 shows the relationship between these two indicators.
-The dark blue lines represent the average scores for 2020 for each of the two indicators.
-While there is a positive relationship between the two (r = 0.629, p < 0.000), online mobilization in a set of countries is skewed towards being either elite-perpetrated or population-perpetrated.
-Note that one of the country cases weighted significantly towards elites is Singapore (SGP), and one of the countries weighted significantly towards average people is Belarus (BLR).
+The dark blue lines represent the average scores for 2021 for each of the two indicators.
+While there is a positive relationship between the two (r = 0.645, p < 0.000), online mobilization in a set of countries is skewed towards being either elite-perpetrated or population-perpetrated.
+Note that one of the country cases weighted more towards elites is Cambodia (KHM) and one of the countries weighted significantly towards average people is Belarus (BLR).

-Figure 3: Use of Social Media to Mobilize Offline Action (Elites vs. Average People), 2020
+Figure 3: Use of Social Media to Mobilize Offline Action (Elites vs. Average People), 2021